Contributing

 Begin by editing the com_types.json file, specifying the

-desired COM interface, and then execute the tools\generate.cmd
+desired COM interface, and then run the tools\generate.dart

 directory.